danielabar/meblog/src/content/interviewing.md

 ## Let's Talk

-The work above shows a consistent pattern: building and shipping, learning continuously, and investing in making the people around me more effective — through documentation, presentations, and sharing solutions publicly so other developers benefit too.
+The work above shows a consistent pattern: building and shipping, learning continuously, and investing in making the people around me more effective.

 If you're interested in continuing the conversation, I'd welcome a discussion about what you're building, what challenges your team is facing, where you want to be in a few years, and how I could help you get there.
-We could dig into any of the work above in detail — the decisions behind it, what I'd do differently, how I approached problems I'd never seen before.
+We could dig into any of the work above in detail — the decisions behind it, lessons learned, and what I'd do differently.